Create a Windows Virtual Machine from an ISO

 --property hw_boot_menu=True --property hw_video_model=qxl <vm-name>

-with the appropriate network name or UUID in your environment.- Replace
+with the appropriate network name or UUID in your environment.

-commands reference the previously created volumes to ensure correct attachment.
+commands are referencing the previously created volumes to ensure correct attachment.

 Step 4: Configure the VM

-- Select UEFI QEMU QEMU CD-ROM from the Boot Manager and press Enter.
+- Select UEFI QEMU QEMU CD-ROM and then press Enter.

-- Click Browse when prompted for storage drivers.
+- Select Browse when prompted for storage drivers.

-- Navigate to the VirtIO driver ISO identified by the Windows version you are installing (e.g.,
+- Navigate to VirtIO driver ISO identified by the Windows version you are installing, for example

 D:\amd64\2k19

-). - Select and install the appropriate driver.
+for Windows Server 2019. - Select and install VirtIO SCSI driver.

-4.3 Disable Secure Boot and VTPM (Mandatory step for Windows 11 onwards)
+- Disable Secure Boot and vTPM (mandatory for Windows 11 and later)

-While on the OS selection page press Shift+F10
+On the OS selection page, press Shift+F10 to open a command prompt.

-- Right-click Ethernet Controller → Update Driver Software.
+- Right-click Ethernet Controller and select Update Driver Software.

 E:\NetKVM\2k16\

-- Repeat as needed for remaining devices in Device Manager.
+) and complete the installation. - Repeat the process for any remaining devices listed in Device Manager.

-- Download and Run Cloudbase-Init to enable automated configurations for future VMs, as Private Cloud Director uses this to set the initial Administrator password during VM deployment.
+- Download and run Cloudbase-Init to enable automated configuration for future VMs.
+PCD uses Cloudbase-Init to set the initial Administrator password during VM deployment.

-- Select the option to run Sysprep for creating a generalized golden image.
+- Select the option to run Sysprep to create a generalized golden image.

-- Allow the VM to power off automatically upon completion.
+- Allow the VM to power off automatically once the process is complete.

-, which contains the installed OS, to prepare it for upload as a Glance image.
+that contains the installed operating system.
+This prepares it for upload as a Glance image.

 openstack server remove volume <vm-name> windows-os-target-volume

-Note: The VM can be deleted after detaching the volume, as its primary purpose was to prepare the Windows image.
+After detaching the target volume, you can delete the VM.
+Its primary purpose is to prepare the Windows image.

-5.2 Create a Glance image from the installation volume
+- Create a Glance Image from the Installation Volume

 openstack --os-interface admin --insecure image create "<windows-image-name>" --disk-format raw --volume windows-os-target-volume